Summary

 - Enter a file name for the export file.

-- Enter the location where you would like to store the file.
+- Enter the location where you want to store the file.

 - Click Next.